Back to Research

 Kevin R. Stone, Ann W. Walgenbach, Thomas J. Turek, Abhi Freyer, Martin D. Hill

 Meniscus allografts can survive in a joint with arthrosis, challenging the contraindications of age and arthrosis severity.
-These results compare favorably with those in previous reports of meniscus allograft survival in patients without arthrosis.

 Key Finding: 89.4% allograft survival rate in arthritic knees—challenging conventional contraindications of age and arthrosis.